lexabu/discord-server-helper-bot/README.md

-# discord-server-helper-bot
+# Discord-Server-Helper-Bot

-discord server helper bot
+Bot to perform administrative tasks in a server